pingcap/tiflow/docs/design/2023-03-15-ticdc-storage-sink.md

 #### Enum and Set types

-The Enum and Set types are defined as follows in `schema.json`:
+The Enum and Set types are defined as follows in schema file:

 ```json
 {